DavisQBio/semester-biology/readings/R-03-dplyr.md

 library("tidyverse")
 ```

-    ## Warning: package 'tidyverse' was built under R version 3.5.1

-    ## Warning: package 'readr' was built under R version 3.5.1

-    ## Warning: package 'forcats' was built under R version 3.5.1

 What are **`dplyr`** and **`tidyr`**?
 -------------------------------------

-The package **`dplyr`** provides easy tools for the most common data
+The package **`dplyr`**, contained in **`tidyverse`**, provides easy
-manipulation tasks.
-It is built to work directly with data frames, with
+tools for the most common data manipulation tasks.
+It is built to work
-many common tasks optimized by being written in a compiled language
+directly with data frames, with many common tasks optimized by being
-(C++).
-An additional feature is the ability to work directly with data
+written in a compiled language (C++).
+An additional feature is the
-stored in an external database.
-The benefits of doing this are that the
+ability to work directly with data stored in an external database.
+The
-data can be managed natively in a relational database, queries can be
+benefits of doing this are that the data can be managed natively in a
-conducted on that database, and only the results of the query are
+relational database, queries can be conducted on that database, and only
+the results of the query are returned.
-returned.

-This addresses a common problem with R in that all operations are
+This addresses a common problem with R -- all operations are conducted
-conducted in-memory and thus the amount of data you can work with is
+in-memory, so the amount of data you can work with is limited by
-limited by available memory.
-The database connections essentially remove
+available memory.
+The database connections essentially remove that
-that limitation in that you can connect to a database of many hundreds
+limitation; you can connect to a database of many hundreds of GB,
-of GB, conduct queries on it directly, and pull back into R only what
+conduct queries on it directly, and pull back into R only what you need
-you need for analysis.
+for analysis.

 The package **`tidyr`** addresses the common problem of wanting to
 reshape your data for plotting and use by different R functions.
 Sometimes we want data sets where we have one row per measurement.
 Sometimes we want a data frame where each measurement type has its own
-column, and rows are instead more aggregated groups - like plots or
+column, and rows are instead more aggregated groups.
+Moving back and
-aquaria.
-Moving back and forth between these formats is nontrivial, and
+forth between these formats is nontrivial, and **`tidyr`** gives you
-**`tidyr`** gives you tools for this and more sophisticated data
+tools for this and more sophisticated data manipulation.
-manipulation.

-To learn more about **`dplyr`** and **`tidyr`** after the workshop, you
+To learn more about **`dplyr`** and **`tidyr`** for future work, you may
-may want to check out this [handy data transformation with **`dplyr`**
+want to check out this [handy data transformation with **`dplyr`**
 cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/data-transformation.pdf)
 and this [one about
 **`tidyr`**](https://github.com/rstudio/cheatsheets/raw/master/data-import.pdf).